 Teeth Whitening in Bethesda, MD

-Dr. Khanna is an experienced cosmetic dentist in Bethesda, MD.
+Dr. Khanna leads an experienced cosmetic dentistry in Bethesda, MD.
 She enjoys helping patients feel more confident about showing off their smiles.
 Our office is happy to provide professional teeth whitening services to patients interested in removing years of stains and discoloration from their dental structures.
 Below we have answered some frequently asked questions regarding professional teeth whitening:

 Why are my teeth yellow?